Tony Lawson: Philosophy

 As a result of his argument that economics should concern itself with ontology, Lawson has developed and defended his own theory of the constitution and nature of social reality.
 The main philosophical influence for this is the Cambridge Social Ontology Group.
 An early influence was the work of Roy Bhaskar.
-Indeed, in his early work, Lawson joined Bhaskar and others in referring to the account of social reality defended as "transcendental realism".
-Since 1997, however, Lawson has developed his own conception of social ontology, largely in collaboration with the Cambridge Social Ontology Group, and refers to it as social positioning theory.
+Indeed, in his early work, Lawson joined Bhaskar and others in referring to the account of social reality defended as critical realism.
+Since 1997, however, Lawson has developed his own conception of social ontology, largely in collaboration with the Cambridge Social Ontology Group.
+The project is known as Cambridge Social Ontology and its central conception is systematised as social positioning theory.

 Social ontology

 Lawson's conception of social ontology has been in part derived through transcendental argument.
 He defines as social anything "whose formation/coming into existence and/or continuing existence necessarily depend at least in part upon human beings and their interactions”.
 Lawson argues that there is a level of emergent – from human interaction – reality that is reasonably demarcated as social.
-This comes about through processes of social morphogenesis.
-In general, Lawson argues, “we human beings for the most part do not create social reality, but rather, on finding it given to us at each moment, each draw upon it in acting in always situated ways, pursuing our particular situated concerns, in conditions clearly not of our own making, with understandings that are always fallible and extremely partial at best, and in so doing thereby contribute, along with the simultaneous actions of all others, to the continuous reproduction and transformation of social reality in a manner that is mostly unintended and poorly understood”.
+In general, however, Lawson argues, “we human beings for the most part do not create social reality, but rather, on finding it given to us at each moment, each draw upon it in acting in always situated ways, pursuing our particular situated concerns, in conditions clearly not of our own making, with understandings that are always fallible and extremely partial at best, and in so doing thereby contribute, along with the simultaneous actions of all others, to the continuous reproduction and transformation of social reality in a manner that is mostly unintended and poorly understood”.

 The result is a world in which human agency and social structure each presuppose the other though neither is reducible to, or completely explicable in terms of, the other.
 More specifically, Lawson argues that social reality is everywhere constituted through positioning people and things as components of social totalities, whereupon human actions and uses of positioned objects are guided by rights and obligations associated with the positions.
 Whole communities can also be so positioned, as in the formation of corporations.
-The result is a social realm organised by various forms of social structure of which there different types such as communities, collective practices, norms, social rules, social positions, powers, social relations, and artefacts.
+The result is a social realm organised by various forms of social structure of which there are different types such as communities, collective practices, norms, social rules, social positions, powers, social relations, and artefacts.

 Ethics

-Lawson defends a conception of ethics named Critical Ethical Naturalism in which the goal is a society in which we all flourish in our differences, and the mechanism ever nudging us towards it turns on the fact that the flourishing of any one of us depends on the flourishing of all and at some level we all recognise this.
+Lawson defends a conception of ethics named critical ethical naturalism in which the goal is a society in which we all flourish in our differences, and the mechanism ever nudging us towards it turns on the fact that the flourishing of any one of us depends on the flourishing of all and at some level we all recognise this.